-In the last few weeks, we’ve been building in public and sharing the progress of OpenBOM BOM Excel MCP — a project that connects traditional spreadsheets with modern cloud-native product data management.
+In the last few weeks, we’ve been building in public and sharing the progress of OpenBOM BOM Excel MCP — a project that connects traditional spreadsheets data with modern cloud-native product data management.

 If you’ve been following along, here are the first two installments: